sdeshmukh99/Generative-AI-Showcase/README.md

+**Note:** If you came from my Marketing Portfolio page, you can return by visiting https://theaicmo.gitbook.io/home.

 ### Exploring GenAI for Product and Application Development

 Welcome to my repository where I document my journey in exploring and applying **AI** concepts to real-world scenarios.
 This collection of showcases presents my hands-on work with AI models, particularly focusing on **Generative AI** and its applications.
 Through these showcases, I’m navigating the intersection of AI and product development—learning, building, and understanding how to leverage AI to create innovative solutions.